Subclass 771: Transit Visa

 Transit visas are for individuals who plan to travel through Australia on their way to another country and stay in Australia for less than 72 hours.
-This visa can also be utilized by people holding Subclass 988 Maritime Crew visas to enter Australia and sign-on as crew members of civilian ships in Australia.
+This visa can also be utilised by people holding Subclass 988 Maritime Crew visas to enter Australia and sign-on as crew members of civilian ships in Australia.

 This visa has no application charge associated with it.